Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem

 \section{Proof of Theorem \ref{thm:matrix_fast}}

 The proof is divided into $4$ steps.
-In Appendix \ref{ap:bounded_matrix}, we prove an important boundedness property regarding the iterates generated by Algorithm \ref{algo:matrix_fast}.
-In Appendices \ref{ap:matrix_policy} and \ref{ap:matrix_qfunction}, we analyze the evolution of the policies and the $q$-functions by establishing the negative drift inequalities with respect to their associated Lyapunov functions.
+In Appendix \ref{ap:bounded_matrix}, we prove an important boundedness property for the iterates generated by Algorithm \ref{algo:matrix_fast}.
+In Appendices \ref{ap:matrix_policy} and \ref{ap:matrix_qfunction}, we analyze the evolution of the policies and the $q$-functions by establishing negative drift inequalities with respect to their associated Lyapunov functions.
 In Appendix \ref{ap:matrix_solving_recursion}, we solve the coupled Lyapunov drift inequalities to prove Theorem \ref{thm:matrix_fast}.
-The statement and proof of all supporting lemmas used in this section are presented in Appendix \ref{ap:matrix_lemmas}.
 The proofs of Corollary \ref{co:sample_matrix_matrix_fast} and Corollary \ref{co:sample_complexity_matrix_exponential} are presented in Appendices \ref{ap:pf:sc_matrix_fast} and \ref{pf:co:sample_complexity_matrix_exponential}, respectively.
+The statements and proofs of all supporting lemmas used in this section are presented in Appendix \ref{ap:matrix_lemmas}.